 Federico Nanni is a final year PhD Student in Digital Humanities at the University of Bologna, with a background on contemporary European history.
 His thesis, which is supervised by professors Maurizio Matteuzzi and Simone Paolo Ponzetto, is focused on defining new methodologies for dealing with the issues that arise when using born digital documents a s primary sources to conduct research in contemporary history.
 During his PhD, he have been a visiting scholar at the Centre for Internet Studies ( Aarhus University), at the Human Language Technology Group (Foundation Bruno Kessler), at the Data and Web Science Group (University of Mannheim) and at the Computer Science Department (University of New Hampshire).
 Since May 2016, he has also been a researcher at the Data and Web Science Group and at the Political Science Department of the University of Mannheim, working with professors Laura Dietz and Nikolay Marinov.
 In this project, he is working on an information retrieval (IR) task focused on creating event- collections from large-scale datasets, for supporting research on the international relations (IR) of the United States.
 Basically, itʼs IR for IR!

-Nikolay Marinov is Professor of Political Science and Chair of Empirical Democracy Research at the University of Mannheim.
+Nikolay Marinov is Professor of Political Science and holds the Chair of Empirical Democracy Research at the University of Mannheim, Germany.
 Marinov's research is at the nexus of international relations and comparative politics.
-His book, tentatively titled, Election Wars: Great Powers and Democracy, pursues the question of what happens when elections turn proxy wars, in which great powers intervene to promote democratic processes, or to promote their local allies.
+His book looks at what happens when elections turn proxy wars, in which great powers intervene to promote democratic processes, or to push their local allies.
 His published research includes work on countriesʼ post-coup trajectories, on peacekeeping and electoral business cycles, on foreign aid, election observation and economic sanctions.
-Marinov has helped collect, and continues to extend, with Susan Hyde, the NELDA dataset of elections around the world.
+Marinov has helped collect, with Susan Hyde, the NELDA dataset of elections around the world.
 He received his BA from the American University in Bulgaria.
 He holds a PhD in Political Science and a Masterʼs in Economics from Stanford University.
 Previously, he has held position at University of Sydney, UCLA and Yale.

 Secretarial and Administrative Support